jvitoralb/quality-assurance-app/backend/README.md

     "string":"10 kilograms converts to 22.04624 pounds"
 }
 ```
-The init keys are the value and unit sent for conversion and the return keys are the value and unit converted and there's a `string` key that is a message saying it.
+The init keys are the value and unit sent for conversion, and the return keys are the value and unit converted, and there's a `string` key that is a message saying it.

 **NOTE:**
 - The API does not accept the name of the unit.
 This means you can't send `input=10kilometers`, you have to use `km`.